Delicious and Healthy Olive Walnut Spread (WFPB, Oil Free)

 Storing

 Store in an airtight container in the refrigerator for up to 3 days.
 After 2 days the spinach will start to oxidize and turn the spread browner.
 Why?
 Well, the enzymes are activated when spinach leaves are cut or bruised, allowing them to come into contact with oxygen.
-As a result, the enzymes start to break down the chlorophyll in the spinach, leading to a brown or darkening color.
+As a result, the enzymes start to dismantle the chlorophyll in the spinach.
+This process leads to a brown or darkening color.
 Washing the spinach can help slow down or prevent this browning process.
 It removes any surface enzymes, dirt, or bacteria that may contribute to oxidation.
 Additionally, washing spinach helps to hydrate the leaves, keeping them moist and minimizing the enzymatic reactions that lead to browning.

 Nutrition 411